The Information Hub

 School is Costa Rica

 Any child may join a school in Costa Rica within either the public or private system.
 However, public schools do not operate in the same way as those in North America.
-A typical school day is from 7:00 am to 2:00 pm and the school year is from February to Late May.
+A typical school day is from 7:00 am to 2:00 pm and the school year is from February to early December.
 However, schools that are overcrowded may split the school day into two groups.
 There aren't supply teachers within the public system so if your child's teacher is sick they will most likely be sent home for the day.
 Public schools in Costa Rica offer the most basic of educational services, therefore there are very few resources or manipulatives.
 Sitting at a desk and copying information from the board is the norm, didactic and rote learning are the preferred teaching methods.
 Public schools value strong musical programs including exceptional marching bands.
 They offer cultural studies such as traditional dancing and of course, Futbol (soccer) is widely celebrated and taught.
 All throughout Costa Rica, the 'Rights of the Child" are highly regarded.

 Therefore, the private system is popular for both locals and newly immigrated families.
 Costa Ricans are highly educated, Costa Rica's education system is ranked 54th in the "Global Competitiveness Report 2013–14", and is described as "high quality".
 The literacy rate in Costa Rica is 97.9 % and it is 2 points over the average for Latin American and Caribbean countries.

 Private schools are plentiful and both public and private schools receive accreditation through MEP.
 While public schools are free, private school tuition varies between $150/month to $1,500/month depending on the institution.
 The most expensive institutions will have international accreditation and/or are members of the International Baccalaureate program.
 MEP is not necessarily recognized globally so be prepared to check within your institutions of interest.
+Some private schools will follow the North American schedule, operating from around late August to early June.

 Uniforms are very popular in Costa Rica.
 Across Costa Rica, children wear blue dress pants, shorts, or skirts with white dress shirts.
 The private school uniforms vary from very formal to only a uniform polo or t-shirt.